shawnfeng0/ulog/README.md

 * Any C/C++ language environment, only need C standard library support.

-* LOG_TOKEN and LOG_MULTI_TOKEN requires C++11 or GCC extension support, but other functions are not needed.
+* LOGGER_TOKEN and LOGGER_MULTI_TOKEN requires C++11 or GCC extension support, but other functions are not needed.

 ## Features